Horyus/vort_x/docs/vtx_dispatchers.md

 ## `reset(dispatch: Dispatch) => void`

 Basically, it's like calling start.
 It erases everything from the store (except the permanent contract specs and instances).
-Used internaly whenver the coinbase changes.
+Used internaly whenever the coinbase / network changes.
 You can use it if you ever need to reset the store.

 ```jsx